bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Challenge 1 - JavaScript"
   alt="Example, Challenge 1 - JavaScript." />

-I&apos;ll provide you with a challenge like this, and usually the challenges start off fairly simple and then they become more complex as we move through the challenges.
+<p>I&apos;ll provide you with a challenge like this, and usually the challenges
+start off fairly simple and then they become more complex as we move through the challenges.
 I&apos;ll give you a challenge like this and then on the next slide, if you need to look the solution is on the next slide,